 What’s The Difference Between Marley Twists, Senegalese Twists, And Havana Twists?

 The main difference between these three types of twists lies in the hair extensions used to do them.
-Though Marley hair is synthetic, it is a close match to natural African-American hair.
-It can be found in most American local beauty stores.
+Though Marley hair is synthetic, it is a close match to a natural African American hairstyle.
+It can be found in most American local beauty and fashion stores.
 The major difference between Marley and Havana twists is that the latter are bigger and chunkier twists.
 You would need to use two pieces of Marley extensions to do one Havana twist.

 So, here’s the big question…